Reference numbers in ERPLY Books

 - Reference number can come from invoice

 If you want reference numbers to be customer based then you have to create reference number for the customer.
-Go to “Sales” / “Purchases” > “Customer” > choose the customer > click on a “Customer card” in the menu below.
-When you open customer card then you can see blue „create new” button.
+Go to “Sales” / “Purchases” > “Contacts” > choose the customer > click on a “Contact sheet” in the menu below.
+When you open customer card then you can see blue “Create new” button.
 Click on that and create a new reference number.
 Whenever it is set, then selecting the customer in sales invoice it will select that reference number for your.
 Remember that it works only when creating invoice inside ERPLY Books not creating invoice via API or other partner services.
 With latter you would have to have reference number in your partner service as well.

 If you want invoice based reference numbers then you must enable following rule.